kislayaaakash/weather-app/README.md

 1. **File Read during startup**:
    - At the time of program initialization, the backup file is read only          once.
    - The file contents are deserialized and mapped into an in-memory `Map`        for quick access.
-   - This ensures no read and desirializing operations during runtime,            allowing the service to fetch city weather details directly from             in-memory `Map`.
+   - This ensures no read and deserializing operations during runtime,            allowing the service to fetch city weather details directly from             in-memory `Map`.

 2. **Concurrent Operations Handling**:
    - The in-memory `Map` allows fast, thread-safe operations.